 Here are some factors to monitor:

-Keep tabs on your tinnitus flare-ups and rate your symptoms on a scale of one to 10 to determine the source of your discomfort.
-Take note of the days with minimal symptoms, too, so you can replicate those conditions and habits.
+Monitor your flare-ups and rate them on a scale of one to 10.
+Take note of the days with increased symptoms to determine the source of your discomfort so you can avoid conditions and habits.

 Can I Avoid Tinnitus Flare-ups?

-Tinnitus isn’t completely preventable, but it is manageable.
+Tinnitus isn’t completely preventable, but it’s manageable.
 Eating well-balanced meals, exercising regularly and avoiding tobacco support cardiac health and blood flow, which can influence tinnitus severity.
-Taking stock of your lifestyle choices can help you reduce the frequency and intensity of tinnitus spikes.
+Taking stock of your lifestyle choices could also reduce the frequency and intensity of your tinnitus spikes.

 How Do I Cope with a Tinnitus Spike

-It’s important to learn to differentiate the things you can and can’t control.
-Doing so can reduce the stressful reactions you can experience when your tinnitus spikes.
+It’s important to learn to differentiate the factors within your control.
+Doing so may reduce the stressful reactions you experience during a spike.
 For instance, you can’t control the volume of the ringing in your ears or how long an episode will last, and trying to do so will only cause you more anxiety.
 You can control how you react to the sensation and take action to focus on your other senses.

-Here are steps you can take to cope with a tinnitus spike:
+Here are some best practices to help you cope with a tinnitus spike:

-• Sleep habits: Go to bed and wake up at a consistent time.
-Getting enough sleep can help ease the stress caused by a tinnitus spike and improve your mood.
+- Sleep habits: Go to bed and wake up at a consistent time.
+Getting enough sleep helps ease the stress and improves your mood.

-• Therapy: Discussing the emotional effects of your condition can ease the burden.
-Therapists can also recommend coping strategies that help ease discomfort.
+- Therapy: Discussing the emotional effects of your condition can ease the burden.
+Therapists may also recommend coping strategies that help ease discomfort.

-• Support groups: Connecting with individuals who share a similar experience can be a source of comfort.
+- Support groups: Connecting with individuals who share a similar experience provides a source of comfort.
 You may also learn different coping techniques from other people.

 Tinnitus Treatment at Hearing Associates